scipy/scipy.org/www/scipylib/building/windows.rst

 terminal:

 .. code:: shell

    Copying the static library to /c/opt/64/lib

-If you see that line, then you might have built OpenBLAS correctly, even if other failures occurred.
+If you see that line, then you might have OpenBLAS correctly, even if other failures occurred.
 Look in that folder for `openblas.a`.
+If you find a file called something like `libopenblas_5f998ef_gcc7_2_0.a`, just rename it to `openblas.a` and continue.
 If the file isn't there, then poke around and try to find the file elsewhere.
 If you don't have that file, you'll probably need to find out what happened and then build OpenBLAS again.
-But if you have that file, then you may have built OpenBLAS correctly.
+But if you have that file, we'll assume that it's been correctly built.
 Proceeding on that assumption, let's build SciPy.

 From this point forward, we're not going to need MSYS2 any longer, so you might uninstall it to prevent further confusion.
 Building SciPy requires a different set of build tools than building